Learning Constrained Distributions of Robot Configurations with Generative Adversarial Network: Method

 \subsubsection{Ensemble of networks}

-When the desired distributions are multimodal, GAN often converges to only some modes of the distributions.
-This is known as the Helvetica scenario, or mode collapse~\cite{Goodfellow2016}.
-For example, when the desired distributions is a Gaussian Mixture Model, GAN may converge to only some of the mixture components, and not all of them.
-This is a big problem in robotics context, especially for motion planning, because omitting some portion of the configuration space means reducing the chance of finding valid solutions.
-To overcome this, we use an ensemble of $N_\text{net}$ neural networks as generator.
+When the desired distributions are multimodal, GAN often converges to only some modes of the distribution.
+This is known as the Helvetica scenario or mode collapse~\cite{Goodfellow2016}.
+For example, when the desired distribution is a GMM, GAN may converge to only some of the mixture components, and not all of them.
+This is a major problem in the robotics context, especially for motion planning, because omitting some portion of the configuration space means reducing the probability of finding feasible solutions.
+To overcome this, we use an ensemble of $N_\text{net}$ neural networks as the generator.
 Given an input, each network generates a corresponding robot configuration, and each one is trained as a stand-alone generator.
-When the desired distribution is multimodal, different networks may converge to different modes, enabling us to cover multiple modes.
-We will show that by doing this, we can cover the distribution better than using a single network.
+When the desired distribution is multimodal, each network may converge to a different mode.

+The advantage of using an ensemble of networks as the generator can clearly be seen using an illustrative 2-link robot example.
+Fig.~\ref{fig:2drob} shows the setup of the robot surrounded by obstacles.
+The configuration consists of the two joint angles.
+The valid configurations (i.e.,\ the ones without collision) are plotted in Fig.~\ref{fig:2drob1} and Fig.~\ref{fig:2drob5} as red circles, and GAN is trained to learn this distribution.
+When using only one network for the generator, GAN converges to only some part of the configuration space, as depicted in Fig.~\ref{fig:2drob1} (the GAN samples are plotted as blue crosses).
+Using $N_\text{net} = 5$ networks, we manage to cover most of the configuration space (Fig.~\ref{fig:2drob5}).